flatironinstitute/mountainsort/docs/source/first_sort.rst

 Preparing raw data
 ==================

 The first step of spike sorting using MountainSort is to prepare a raw $M\times N$ timeseries dataset in .mda format.
-Here M is the number of electrode channels and N is the number of timepoints.
+Here $M$ is the number of electrode channels and $N$ is the number of timepoints.
+Note that if your electrode array can be split into multiple independent channel subsets, then you should sort each of these subsets separately.

 Converting from raw binary
 --------------------------